 But he didn’t just hand the money over to someone else.
 In 1949, he founded an organization called Emmaus, which operates internationally but has become part of the fabric of life in France.
 Operated by the Abbé Pierre Foundation, it is a network of centers run where homeless people, including people without papers, live in a managed community with some paid staff and volunteers, but nearly everything done by the residents themselves.
 People donate books, furniture, clothes, household appliances and electronics, bicycles — they do house clearances, too — and three afternoons a week the center opens its doors to the public.
 First on the scene are antique dealers, hunting for something to resell, but a whole cross-section of French society comes to Emmaus in search of something specific or just to browse.
 The prices are very cheap, and after years on the streets, lost in drugs or alcohol or mental illness, the residents can interact with society in this safe, friendly environment.
 It all works perfectly.

-The Abbé Pierre Foundation itself will change its name, though they haven’t decided on a new one yet, and they have made a stark statement recasting this longtime hero as a criminal and a pervert.
+The Abbé Pierre Foundation itself will change its name, though it hasn’t decided on a new one yet, and the organization has made a stark statement recasting this longtime hero as a criminal and a pervert.

 The full story that has come to light begins with the teenage Henri Grouès having a gay affair with another boy.
 Consumed with guilt about this — homosexuality being illegal in France at that time — he joined his monastic order at age 17.
 If his aim was to suppress his homosexuality, joining the Capuchin Order seems to have worked, but only in the sense that the dozens of complaints and testimonies now seeing the light (the story broke in July, but every day sees some fresh accusation or detail) all involve his approaches to girls and women.